thinksrc/stm32-for-vscode/README.md

 - Detection of required tools and creating a warning.

 ## Disclaimer
 This an extension created because I wanted a fast way to build, flash and debug STM32 on OSX in VSCode.
-This extension is used internally at Bureau Moeilijke Dingen for development.
+This extension is used internally at Peter Chen for development, and branch from [bmd-studio](https://github.com/bmd-studio/stm32-for-vscode).
 As this might be helpfull to others I have allocated time to publish this extension.
-Should you find any bugs or have feature requests please open an issue on the [Github page](https://github.com/bmd-studio/stm32-for-vscode).
+Should you find any bugs or have feature requests please open an issue on the [Github page](https://github.com/thinksrc/stm32-for-vscode).